Stanislav-Galchynski/calico/maintenance/troubleshoot/commands.md

 #### Verify routing table on the node

-Look for common issues like a port TCP XXX is not open between instances.
+Look for common issues like TCP port XXX is not open between instances.

 ```bash
 ip route